 - Do I have to mention smoking?

 An optimal diet includes eating complete protein sources daily (grass-fed meats and poultry, and/or seafood, eggs), consuming a variety of fresh fruits and vegetables, healthy fats, and ideally properly prepared grain consumption depending on how much you can tolerate.
-If you eat dairy, it should be raw or organic whenever possible (never low-fat or no fat!).
+If you eat dairy, it should be raw or organic whenever possible (never low-fat or no fat).

 Vitamin C is something we’ve all heard about for immunity, but what I never knew until recently is that how much you take, how often, and in what form makes all the difference when it comes to health.
 You can get enough from food if you’re eating fresh fruits every day, but not many people do.
 If you’re under a great deal of stress, you should take extra to rebuild your adrenal glands.
 And if you’re sick, you should also take extra to boost your immunity.
 I take about 500 mg every day to maintain health.
 The brand that I’ve had success with is Garden of Life Raw Vitamin C. You can also take camu camu powder or acerola powder, which are fruits that contain the highest levels of vitamin C found in nature.
 You want to avoid ascorbic acid, which is the synthetic stuff found in most supplements and multivitamins.
+Pine needles and rose hips are also natural sources of vitamin C and can be enjoyed as a tea in the winter months.

 About fevers:

 Bacteria cannot survive in high temperatures, which is why our bodies have a fever mechanism.
 Many of us have been conditioned to worry when we or our children have fevers, but a fever is very helpful to the body and should not be suppressed by over the counter medications.
 The fever itself is not the illness, but is a response to a pathogen that our body is fighting off.
 Our bodies get very warm to drive out what is ailing us, making it inhospitable for germs.
-A natural way to reduce a fever would be to drink herbal teas that open your pores to help release the heat.
+A natural way to reduce a fever would be to drink herbal teas that open pores to help release the heat.
 Some of these herbs include yarrow, lemon balm, and elderflower.
 Use 1 teaspoon of dried herb per cup of boiling water and let steep for about 15 minutes covered.

 Other suggestions: